2021-2022 Back to School Plan

 The following masking requirements are in place:

-- Masks are required for staff when working with Grades K-6 when physical distancing is not possible, regardless of vaccination status;
+- Students in grades 4-12 are required to wear a non-medical mask indoors at all times when physical distancing is not possible, regardless of vaccination status.

 The updated PSB Non-Medical Mask Procedure contains more details on the PSB’s masking requirements, including exemptions.